inveniosoftware/docs-invenio-rdm/docs/develop/architecture/index.md

 **Evolving**

 InvenioRDM is no different.
-The architecture is largely a by product our past experiences and challenges we've faced.
+The architecture is largely a byproduct our past experiences and challenges we've faced.
 The architecture as described here, is not meant to be final answer, but rather an evolving architecture that adapts and improve over time.
 You also won't find the answer to all your question.
-As we work with the architecture, we identify short comings, missing things and concepts that could be better defined.
+As we work with the architecture, we identify shortcomings, missing things and concepts that could be better defined.

 **Past experiences and challenges**